 When a child refuses to go to school regularly, parents should seek help from a mental health professional.
 A therapist may meet with parents, school staff, and the child to come up with a plan to address the situation.
 Usually, cognitive behavioral therapy (CBT) is used to manage the underlying anxiety problem.
 While CBT is the most effective and most commonly used treatment for anxiety disorders in children and adolescents, antidepressants—particularly selective serotonin reuptake inhibitors (SSRIs) like fluoxetine (Prozac) and sertraline (Zoloft)—are sometimes prescribed as well.
 CBT involves using different techniques to change negative thought and behavior patterns.

 One of the most effective methods is to gradually expose the child to the feared object—in this case, school.
 For example, a student may start out by attending just one or two classes a day while a parent or therapist waits outside in the parking lot.
 Over time, more classes are added until the student is attending school all day.
 Other helpful techniques include teaching a child how to use deep breathing or muscle relaxation techniques to calm down.

 The Anxiety Disorders of America website offers other tips on coping with school anxiety.

 Coping with Anxiety and Phobias, a Special Health Report from Harvard Medical School, provides in-depth information on recognizing and treating a variety of anxiety disorders—including social phobia, post-traumatic stress disorder, panic disorder, and generalized anxiety disorder—in adults as well as children.
 To order this report—or one of Harvard Medical School’s other special health reports and newsletters—visit health.harvard.edu.
-There you’ll find summaries, excerpts, and the tables of contents from all our Special Health Reports, as well as free health news articles and blogs from the doctors and editors at Harvard Health Publications.
+There you’ll find summaries, excerpts, and the tables of contents from all our Special Health Reports, as well as free health news articles and blogs from the doctors and editors at Harvard Health Publishing.